Yichun-Zhang-ZYC/Yichun-Zhang-ZYC/README.md

 # Hi there 👋 I'm Yichun Zhang!
 ## About me:
-- 🔭 2019 - 2023, University of Toronto, majoring in statistics and economics
+- 🔭 2019 - 2023, University of Toronto，Bachelor of Science, Statistics, Mathematics and Quantitative Economics
-- 🔭 2024 - Now, Duke University, Master of Electrical and Computer Engineering
+- 🔭 2024 - 2026, Duke University, Master of Electrical and Computer Engineering

 ### My Recent Work:
 - [Study of Tanzania's Education Level](https://github.com/Yichun-Zhang-ZYC/Tanzania-Education-Analysis-with-R)